dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsDeveloperGuide.md

 13.	**QA’er:** Click the merge button to merge the changes into the development branch.
 It will take some time (~1hr) to deploy to the preprod site.
-You can monitor progress on the 'Actions' tab at the top of the GitHub repo.
-If the deployment fails, see the troubleshooting section.
-[LINK]
+You can monitor progress on the [Actions](https://github.com/dfe-analytical-services/lsip_dashboard/actions) tab at the top of the GitHub repo.
+If the deployment fails, see the [Troubleshooting](#troubleshooting) section.

 #### Deploying changes to the live site